JasperNg/ColorPreservationYUV/README.md

 # ColorPreservationYUV
 Python implementation of this paper:https://arxiv.org/abs/1606.05897 \
 This basically switches the Y component of the YUV colorspace built for Neaural Style Transfer.
-ColorImage colors one image while ColorVideo iterates over all the stylized and unstylized frames.
+ColorImage colors one image while ColorVideo iterates over all the stylized and unstylized frames in a directory.

 Requirements: \
 -opencv-python \